2016 Kazakh legislative election: Electoral system

-The 98 directly elected members of the Mazhilis were elected from a single nationwide constituency by proportional representation with a 7% electoral threshold.
+The 98 directly elected members of the Mäjilis were elected from a single nationwide constituency by proportional representation with a 7% electoral threshold.
 Seats were allocated using the largest remainder method.
 If parties had an equal largest remainder, the party that was registered first was awarded the seat.
 If only one party crossed the threshold, the party with the second highest number of votes was to be awarded at least two seats.
 A further nine seats were elected by the Assembly of People, a body selected by the President.

 Parties

 The table shows the parties that appeared on the ballot:

 Campaign

 Nur Otan

 Nur Otan party secretary Farhad Quanganov in an interview to Vlast.kz said that "all the necessary organizational and preparatory work has already begun."
-He called the parliamentary elections “a historic opportunity to become even stronger, even more united, to ensure the effective implementation of five institutional reforms and the Plan of the Nation '100 Concrete Steps'."
+He called the parliamentary elections "a historic opportunity to become even stronger, even more united, to ensure the effective implementation of five institutional reforms and the Plan of the Nation '100 Concrete Steps'."